tfp-photonics/treams/docs/operators.rst

 There is a special case of expansion implemented for the case of periodic boundaries when using spherical or cylindrical waves.
 These expansions are needed to compute the electromagnetic interaction between particles within a lattice.
-It is assumed the the given basis with singular modes are repeated periodically in the given lattice structure.
+It is assumed that the given basis with singular modes are repeated periodically in the given lattice structure.
 Then, these fields are expanded as regular fields in a single unit cell.